MrChampion01/Bonus-Assignment-CS330-Lab/README.md

 # Getting Started with Create React App
-# MUST ALSO RUN: npm install react-router-dom
+# 1) MUST ALSO RUN: npm install react-router-dom
+# 2)THEN MAYBE: npm start

 #To ensure that the app works right

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).